 Hoerr Schaudt, in collaboration with PLANT Architect, Inc., STIP, and Adrian Blackwell, won an international competition to revitalize Nathan Phillips Square in Toronto, Canada.
-Phase I of the project was the design of Canada’s largest publicly-accessible green roof, which transforms the wind-swept podium of city hall into a verdant urban park.
-The planting design of the green roof responds specifically to Toronto’s harsh climate using deeper soil profiles to allow grasses and native perennials to thrive.
-These plants provide height, an important design element within such a vast garden, as well as winter texture and seasonal color that shifts with the changing seasons.
-The next phase of the redevelopment focuses on the open square adjacent to City Hall and is underway.
+Phase One of the project was the design of Canada’s largest publicly accessible green roof, which transforms the wind-swept podium of City Hall into a verdant urban park.
+The design of the green roof responds specifically to Toronto’s harsh climate, using deeper soil profiles to allow grasses and native perennials to thrive.
+These plantings provide height, a significant design element within so vast a space, as well as winter texture and shifting seasonal color.

 Awards: 2011 Canadian Society of Landscape Architects Award of Excellence